ethitter/Taxonomy-Dropdown-Widget/readme.txt

 == Changelog ==

 = 2.1 =
+* Introduce filters on dropdown and its components for greater customizability.
 * Implement plugin as a singleton for proper reusability.
 * Improve adherence to WordPress coding standards.
 * Improve translatability of plugin.